rafapaezbas/octadre/tools/README.md

 ## How to launch this tests?

-1. Before starting Octaedre, first make sure that the configuration has TEST_MODE value set to 1.
+1. Before starting Octadre, first make sure that the configuration has TEST_MODE value set to 1.
 2. Run the application

 ```